ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/README.md

 <h1 align="center">Meaning and effect of every Fast Flag</h1>

 > ## 🎮 Task Scheduling and Threading
-> - `DFIntTaskSchedulerFPS` : Sets the target FPS for the task scheduler.
-A high value like 5588562 effectively removes the FPS cap, allowing the client to run at maximum possible frame rate.
+> - `DFIntTaskSchedulerFPS` : Sets the target FPS for the task scheduler to 180 but it is recommended that you cap your fps to your monitors refresh rate.
 > - `FIntRuntimeMaxNumOfThreads` : Defines the maximum number of threads the runtime can use.
-Setting this to 2400 enables aggressive multithreading, improving performance on multi-core systems.
+Setting this to 32 enables aggressive multithreading, improving performance on multi-core systems.
 > - `FFlagTaskSchedulerLimitTargetFpsTo2402` : When False, disables the internal FPS limit of 2402, allowing full override via `DFIntTaskSchedulerTargetFps`.

 > ## 🖼️ Graphics & Rendering